 Graphs hold information on the relationships between objects, which is helpful in various machine learning pipelines.
-This lecture will be devoted to efficient methods for learning latent numerical representations of graphs, both non-relational and relational.
-We will focus on corpus-based graph embedding methods, DeepWalk and node2vec, that use random walks and Word2Vec to learn the node embeddings.
+This lecture will be devoted to efficient methods for learning latent numerical representations of graphs.
+We will focus on corpus-based graph embedding methods, DeepWalk and node2vec, that use random walks and Word2Vec to learn the node embeddings; we will pay special attention to explaining Word2Vec computation steps.
 We will describe other unsupervised techniques, including Laplacian Eigenmaps and StarSpace, and such semi-supervised and supervised approaches as Graph Convolutional Networks and Graph Attention Networks, that encode both local graph structure and features of nodes.
 Finally, we will discuss the available implementations of the described techniques and their performance in downstream NLP tasks, such as word similarity, text classification, and relation extraction.

-Many important linguistic relations are directed, most notable examples including hypernymy (is-a) and meronymy (has-a).
-It is convenient to represent this information as graphs of entities and typed relationships between them, called knowledge graphs.
-This lecture will review the approaches for representing knowledge about the real world and using it in NLP applications.
+Knowledge graphs are powerful representations of such linguistic relations as hypernymy (is-a) and meronymy (has-a) that form a hierarchy.
+This lecture will review the approaches for representing and using knowledge of the real world in NLP applications.
 First, we will discuss how the knowledge can be gathered from text corpora using lexico-syntactic patterns, converted into a fully-fledged taxonomy, and embedded in a way that preserves the hierarchy of entities.
 Then, we will discuss the Semantic Web and Linked Data initiatives, showing examples of important open datasets and cross-referencing between them.
 We will proceed with learning embeddings of these multi-relational graphs using TransE (aka DistAdd) as an example.
 Finally, we will present several applications of knowledge graphs for word sense disambiguation and entity linking, retrofitting word embeddings, and question answering.

 Evaluation in Natural Language Processing